11 Web Design Trends to Watch for in 2018

 When Instagram rebranded their logo to the magenta gradient it is now, people definitely noticed.
 It was so different from the style at the time, but their decision to modernize gradients impacted design as a whole and has now become a popular design choice among creatives.
 Another example of a modern gradient can be seen on stripe’s website.

-2. Interactive Web Designs (User Interactivity)
+2. Interactive and Responsive Web Designs (User Interactivity)

 3. Attention Grabbing LARGE Titles